 One idea, one vision, many emotions

 The Gsieser Valley Run has a very special record: since the first edition in 1984, the race has not been cancelled once due to weather conditions.
 And the organizers around president Walter Felderer are mighty proud of that.
 In cooperation with the tourism association, the organizers conjure up a cross-country trail in the landscape even when the entire Alpine arc suffers from a chronic lack of snow.
 A fact that is greatly appreciated by cross-country skiing enthusiasts from all over the world.

 In 2021, however, there was a cancellation due to force majeure (Corona).

 With more than 2,300 participants, every year there are as many participants as the valley has inhabitants.
 In the meantime, we register 69,642 “finishers” from all continents.
 This is not surprising, since cross-country skiers from up to 40 nations are at the start every year to enjoy the uniqueness of the Gsieser Tal Run.

-The Gsieser is also unique in its firm roots and solidarity amongst the local residents in the valley.
-All 14 amateur sport groups are involved in the organisation, and the 450 volunteers make sure that the participants want for nothing.
+The “Gsieser” is also unique because of the roots and the cohesion in the catchment area.
+All 17 amateur sports clubs are involved in the organization, 450 volunteers ensure that the participants want for nothing.